SAP Fiori for SAP S/4HANA – Fiori My Inbox – Part 1 Activation

 Activate sub apps in scope

 Sub apps often have their own OData Services which need to be activated.
-Again, it’s best to check the app’s documentation in the Fiori Apps Library and S/4HANA Product Assistance.
+Again, it’s best to check the app’s documentation in the SAP Fiori Apps reference library and SAP S/4HANA Product Assistance.

 Assign the System Alias in the S/4HANA Core

-Depending on which task-specific configuration is being used, the S/4HANA Core system may need to build launch URLs and other details required to be passed back to the Task Gateway services.
-To facilitate this we need a system alias that points back to the S/4HANA Core system and it needs to be marked with the system id and client.
+Depending on which task-specific configuration is being used, the SAP S/4HANA core system may need to build launch URLs and other details required to be passed back to the Task Gateway services.
+To facilitate this we need a system alias that points back to the SAP S/4HANA Core system and it needs to be marked with the system id and client.

-This system alias in the S/4HANA Core needs to reference the System ID and Client listed in the _PGW system alias used in the Fiori Frontend Server.
+This system alias in the SAP S/4HANA core needs to reference the System ID and Client listed in the _PGW system alias used in the Fiori Frontend Server.
 Example in the screenshot below:

 All Item or Scenario Specific Inbox Approaches